Course - Supply Chain Analytics - TPK4161

 Learning methods and activities

-Lectures, exercises and project work.
-Admission to taking exam requires exercises to have been approved.
+Lectures, exercises and semester work.
+Admission to taking exam requires exercises and semester work to have been approved.

 Further on evaluation